h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

  \hat {y} = {x^T}\beta + {\beta_0}

-The model is fitted by solving the least squares problem, which is equivalent to maximizing the liklihood for the Gaussian family.
+The model is fitted by solving the least squares problem, which is equivalent to maximizing the likelihood for the Gaussian family.

 .. math::